 - Connect with your partner.
 Communicate and support each other.
 Talk about how you feel and what you both need for this pregnancy.

 - Seek support.
 Be honest and open with those who are caring for you.
 Explain that you are anxious due to your previous experience and ask them to help you.
-Find healthcare professionals that will support you, respect your choices and respect the birth that you desire.
+Find healthcare professionals who will support you, respect your choices and respect the birth that you desire.
 Surround yourself with those who will work with you, acknowledge the experience of your earlier birth, instead of minimising it, and encourage you on this new journey.

 - Be kind to yourself.
 Recognise and acknowledge that you may have beliefs you carry that can have an impact on this birth.
 Your previous experience may make you believe you need ‘to be perfect’ or that you are ‘not good enough’ or maybe that your previous experience was ‘your fault’.
 Challenge these beliefs and build new ones.
 Don’t expect too much of yourself or let any bad days cause you to doubt your new journey.

 - Calming strategies.
-Finding ways to help you be calm and in control are important.
+Finding ways to help you be calm and in control is important.
 Using breathing techniques, mindfulness, grounding techniques or visualisation etc; are some of the ways to support you emotionally.
 Find what works for you!
 Mindfulness in particular can be helpful as it brings us back to the now, leaving the past and the future where is it.
-Mindfulness can be anything from a walk in natural, to yoga or meditation.
+Mindfulness can be anything from a walk in nature to yoga or meditation.

 - Make a birthing support guide.
 A birthing support guide that includes your wishes, needs wants and indeed ‘don’t wants’, can be supportive both to you and those caring for you.
 This can be done with your partner and include their wishes too.